celA

 review:

-summary: CelA (Endoglucanase A) is definitively a cellulase with EC 3.2.1.4 activity.
+summary: CelA (Endoglucanase A) is definitively a cellulase with EC 3.2.1.4

-the enzyme and the most specific appropriate MF term.
+function of the enzyme and the most specific appropriate MF term.

 action: ACCEPT